ikegwukc/Quals-ReadingList/Theo/Theo-CheatSheet.md

 - liquidity ratios: useful for risk analysis. measures the ability to pay current obligations.
   - Working Capital (is a popular measure of a company's ability to satisfy it's short-term obligations)
-    - = Current Assets - Current Liabilites
+    - = Current Assets - Current Liabilities

-  - Current Ratio =  Current Assets / Current Liabilites
+  - Current Ratio =  Current Assets / Current Liabilities

   - Acid-test ratio: A more precise ratio of working capital.
 This ratio excludes inventories and prepaid expenses from current assets.
     = Quick assets / Current liabilities

 - Solvency Ratios: useful for risk analysis. ability to pay long term debits
-  - Debt to equity  measures reliance on creditors, rather than owners = Total liabilites / Shareholders' equity
+  - Debt to equity  measures reliance on creditors, rather than owners = Total Liabilities / Shareholders' equity

   - Times interest earned indicates margin of safety provided to creditors = (Net income + interest expense + taxes) / interest expense

   - favorable financial leverage means earning a return on borrowed funds that exceeds the cost of borrowing the funds.

-- Activity ratios: measure a company's effciency in manging its Assets
+- Activity ratios: measure a company's efficiency in managing its Assets
-  - asset turnover ratio measures a company's effciency in using assets to generate revenue = net sales/ average total Assets
+  - asset turnover ratio measures a company's efficiency in using assets to generate revenue = net sales/ average total Assets

-  - recievables turnover ratio offers and indication of how quickly a company is able to collect its accounts recievable.
+  - receivables turnover ratio offers and indication of how quickly a company is able to collect its accounts receivable.
-    = net credit sales / average net accounts recivable
+    = net credit sales / average net accounts receivable

-  - inventory turnover ratio measures a company's effciency in mangaing its investment in inventory = cost of goods sold / average inventory balance
+  - inventory turnover ratio measures a company's efficiency in managing its investment in inventory = cost of goods sold / average inventory balance

-- Profitability Ratios: assist in evulating various aspects of a company's profit making activites.
+- Profitability Ratios: assist in evaluating various aspects of a company's profit making activities.

   - profit margin on sales: measures the amount of net income achieved per sales = net income / net sales